How good was MS Dhoni in CSK’s IPL 2020 camp before coronavirus outbreak?

 MS Dhoni has been on a sabbatical since the conclusion of ICC Cricket World Cup 2019 but his intensity stood out and he looked in spectacular touch during the IPL camp, his Chennai Super Kings teammates substantiated.

-The three-time winners had commenced their training on March 2 with Dhoni joining from day one, unperturbed by speculations over their talisman’s future in international cricket.
+The super Kings began their training on March 2 with Dhoni joining from day one, unperturbed by speculations over his future in international cricket.

-The camp had to be suspended on March 14 due to the novel coronavirus outbreak.
-But the Dhoni’s focus was headstrong on the game.
+However, the camp had to be suspended on March 14 due to the novel coronavirus outbreak.
+But Dhoni’s focus was headstrong on the game and he had even scored a whirlwind 123 off 91 balls in a CSK practise match ahead of IPL 2020.

 “Mahi bhai was absolutely focused, training purposefully and was looking really good.
 He was showing match-like intensity in the way he was batting and keeping and that was rubbing off on others,” Leg-spinner Piyush Chawla was quoted as saying on the CSK website.